-10 Things to Do Before Installing iOS 12.4.5
+10 Things to Do Before Installing iOS 12.4.6

 Apple

-Apple’s released a new version of iOS 12 and iOS 12.4.5 is a small maintenance release for devices left behind on iOS 12.
+Apple’s released a new version of iOS 12 and iOS 12.4.6 is another small maintenance release for devices left behind on iOS 12.

 A little prep work can go a long way toward preventing problems and headaches and that’s why we recommend spending sometime preparing yourself and your device ahead of your upgrade.

-If iOS 12.4.5 starts causing problems, you can try downgrading to iOS 12.4.4.
-That said, there’s no way back to older versions of iOS 12 which means those of you jumping up from iOS 12.4.3 and below need to be extremely careful with iOS 12.4.5.
+If iOS 12.4.6 starts causing problems, you can try downgrading to iOS 12.4.5 or iOS 12.4.4.
+That said, there’s no way back to older versions of iOS 12 which means those of you jumping up from iOS 12.4.3 and below need to be extremely careful with iOS 12.4.6.
 Once you make the move, there’s no going back.

 Backup Your Data